We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Is CBD legal?The 2018 Farm Bill removed hemp from the legal definition of marijuana in the Controlled Substances Act.
 This made some hemp-derived CBD products with less than 0.3% THC federally legal.
 However, CBD products containing more than 0.3% THC still fall under the legal definition of marijuana, making them federally illegal but legal under some state laws.
 Be sure to check state laws, especially when traveling.
 Also, keep in mind that the FDA has not approved nonprescription CBD products, and some products may be inaccurately labeled.

-Applying cannabidiol (CBD) oil to a painful area or taking it orally may help relieve neuropathy pain.
-However, more research is needed to establish the safety and efficacy of CBD products.
+Applying cannabidiol (CBD) oil to a painful area or orally taking it may help relieve neuropathy pain.
+However, more research is necessary to establish the safety and efficacy of CBD products.

-If an individual developed neuropathy from treatable conditions, such as diabetes, chronic alcohol use disorder, or nutrient deficiencies, the doctor would aim to control the condition first.
+If an individual develops neuropathy from treatable conditions, such as diabetes, chronic alcohol use disorder, or nutrient deficiencies, a doctor will aim to control the condition first.